 In cases like this, you'll need to think about another type of restoration or hair replacement.

-The Institute of Trichology Studies provides personal mentorship that will nurture each student into a knowledgeable and marketable Expert Trichologist who will improve people’s holistic health leading to positive hair and scalp health outcomes.
+Become an Certified Trichologist Practitioner and Hair Loss Expert!
+The Institute of Trichology Studies provides educational courses and personal mentorship that will nurture each student into a knowledgeable and marketable Expert Trichologist who will improve people’s holistic health leading to positive hair and scalp health outcomes.

 Institute of trichology studies

 2611 S. Cooper St., Ste 121